Equipment

 The beauty of Home Run Derby is that it does not require much in the way of equipment.
 A bat, some balls, a plate, a pen and paper to track home runs, and an open space is all you need to play.

-The first piece of equipment used in today's Home Run Derby was a home plate fashioned out of an old Nike showbox.
+The first piece of equipment used in today's Home Run Derby was a home plate fashioned out of an old Nike shoebox.
 While playing as a youngster, my Dad and I needed a home plate.
 Cutting up the shoebox from my new Nikes seemed like a good idea.
 I cut a flat plate out of it and tried coloring it black with a permanent marker, but it ran out before I was finished.
 I threw my hands up and wrapped the whole thing in clear tape to make it waterproof.
 Then I colored the other side with red permanent marker.
 We still use the same home plate today (when it's not windy).

 The first bats used for Home Run Derby were plain, black whiffleball bats.
 We didn't use tape on them at first but soon discovered that a few layers of tape on the barrel would strengthen the bat and make it easier to hit home runs.
 They taped bats in special ways and experimented with different materials.This strategic bat-taping would be a topic of conversation and debate for many years.